fraterrisus/walkthroughs/aethus/items.md

 *Where:* The first one can be found in Theta, but you shouldn't use it there.
 Otherwise, manufactured at a [Biology Lab](#biology-lab).

+*Blueprint:* Granted when you find the first one in the output hopper of the Theta Biology Lab.

 *Cost (for 2x):* 2x [Mining Explosive](#mining-explosive), 2x [Glowing Bulb](#glowing-bulb), 3x [Hive Mycelia](#hive-mycelia)

 Let's use *explosives* as a distribution mechanism for an antibiotic agent; what could possibly go wrong?
 You'll need six or so of these to fully explore Mu, plus a handful of other places throughout the Lost World.